healkeiser/fxquinox/README.md

 # fxquinox

-Personal pipeline for feature animation and VFX projects.
+USD centric pipeline for feature animation and VFX projects.